Sung Min Song

-Sung Min Song (송성민, Song Seong-min) is a South Korean operatic tenor who has performed internationally, based in Germany.
+Sung Min Song is a South Korean operatic tenor who has performed internationally, based in Germany.
 He is focused on Italian opera and 19th-century oratorios including Puccini's Messa di Gloria and Verdi's Requiem.
 A member of the Saarländisches Staatstheater from 2017, he is capable of performing tenor roles with a high tessitura such as Arnold in Rossini's Guillaume Tell.

 Life and career

-Song Seong-min was born in Seoul.
+Sung min Song was born in Seoul.
 He was first an informatics engineer.
 His church choir director advised him to turn to solo singing, and he began to study it at age 26.
 He studied further from 2011 at the Hochschule für Musik und Theater München, singing in the opera chorus of the Bavarian State Opera from the 2012/13 season.
 He studied in the master class of Frieder Lang from 2011 to 2015, and during the last year also Belcanto with Daniel Kotlinski.

 After his studies, Song became soon a soloist of international demand.
 In 2014, he appeared in a concert version of Feuersnot, with the Münchner Rundfunkorchester conducted by Ulf Schirmer.
 It was recorded by CPO.

-Song has been a member of the Saarländisches Staatstheater in Saarbrücken from 2017.
+Sung min Song has been a member of the Saarländisches Staatstheater in Saarbrücken from 2017.
 He first appeared there in the demanding role of Arnold in Rossini's Guillaume Tell, which has an extremely high tessitura.
 It was live-streamed by Arte.
 Other leading roles there included Mozart's Tamino in Die Zauberflöte and Ferrando In Così fan tutte, the title roles of Gounod's Faust and Verdi's Don Carlos, Alfredo in La Traviata and in Bizet's Die Perlenfischer.

 Song performed as a guest at the Opéra de Marseille, the Opéra national de Lorraine, and at the festivals Munich Opera Festival, Tiroler Festspiele in Erl, Rheingau Musik Festival, Kissinger Sommer and Schleswig-Holstein Musik Festival.
 At the Star & Rising Stars Festival in Munich, he performed alongside Simone Kermes on 17 July 2021.
 He sang at the Berliner Philharmonie, the Gewandhaus in Leipzig, the Gasteig in Munich, Kölner Philharmonie, Alte Oper in Frankfurt and Palau de la Música de València, among others.
 In 2019, he performed as Arnold again at the Tiroler Festspiele Erl, an Austrian opera festival, conducted by Michael Güttler.
 In the 2022/23 season, Song portrayed the Prince in Dvořák's Rusalka at the Komische Oper Berlin, directed by Barrie Kosky.